 Another benefit of going on safari in the Serengeti in the rainy season is that the drop in visitor numbers sees the price of accommodation follow suit.
 This makes tacking on a few extra days to your safari or staying in a luxury safari lodge that might normally be out of your budget range more affordable.

 The eco-friendly label goes far beyond solar power, recycled wastewater and low environmental impact safari tents.
-Eco-lodges translate into exclusive locations and limited capacity which means more wildlife and less crowding.
+Eco-camps translate into exclusive locations and limited capacity which means more quality and less crowding.
 An environmental commitment to responsible land management means an absence of permanent structures such as fences which allows gigantic herds to roam the savannas freely, sometimes even passing through your campgrounds!

-One such eco-friendly, tented safari camp, Ehlane Plains Camp, is tucked away in the remote, untouched eastern plains of the Serengeti in the big cat region of Soit le Motonyi.
+One such eco-friendly, tented safari camp, Olmara Camp (formerly called Ehlane Plains Camp), is tucked away in the remote, untouched eastern plains of the Serengeti in the big cat region of Soit le Motonyi.
 Closed to all but a small group of big cat researchers for 20 years, Soit Le Motonyi recently reopened to a limited number of visitors.

 Safari-goers can expect some of the best and least crowded cheetah sightings in this little-known part of the Serengeti that (thanks to a 20-year hiatus from jeep-led safaris) is teeming with lion, leopard, serval, caracal, African wildcat, hyena, African wild dog, wildebeest, buffalo, zebra, elephant, giraffe and black rhino.
 With no other safari camp for miles and only eight eco-friendly safari tents, game drives are a relaxed and intimate affair.

-One of the best ways to experience the Serengeti while avoiding the crowds is to pick accommodation inside one of the privately managed game reserves or conservancies that share unfenced borders with the Serengeti National Park.
+Another great way to experience the Serengeti while avoiding the crowds is to pick accommodation inside one of the privately managed game reserves or conservancies that share unfenced borders with the Serengeti National Park.
+Think of Klein's Camp in the Loliondo concession, or Singita's Faru Faru Lodge or Sabora Tented Camp in the Grumeti Reserve.

-Staying at a large, exclusive-use private game reserve or conservancy provides for a more authentic safari experience where you'll get to enjoy the Serengeti's iconic wildlife up close and in private without being surrounded by a fleet of safari vehicles filled with camera-toting tourists.
+Staying at an exclusive-use private game reserve or conservancy provides for a remote, authentic safari experience where you'll get to enjoy the Serengeti's iconic wildlife up close and in private without being surrounded by a fleet of safari vehicles filled with camera-toting tourists.

 Ask an expert

-Are you a safari enthusiast who's been to the Serengeti and has some advice on how you avoid the masses?
-Feel free to share it with us in the comments section below!
+Are you a safari veteran with your own strategy on how to avoid the masses?
+Feel free to share your tips with us in the comments section below!

 About the author